Not long ago, I interviewed an applicant for our residency program.

 They didn’t.
 And after a few years of watching their preferred candidates get snapped up by other programs, Columbia went back to early headhunting, just like everyone else.

-It was clear that the system was not working.
-So in 1944, Dr. Joseph Turner, the director of Mount Sinai Hospital, proposed what seemed like a good way to end the arms race.
-If medical schools would just band together and agree not to release any student information (i.e., transcripts, letters of recommendation, etc.) until the end of the third year, then hospitals would have to wait until then to recruit them.
+Finally, in 1944, Dr. Joseph Turner, the director of Mount Sinai Hospital, proposed what seemed like an ingenious solution.
+He asked all medical schools to band together and agree not to release any student information (i.e., transcripts, letters of recommendation, etc.) until the end of the third year.
+This would force hospitals to wait to recruit until the school information was available.
 Problem solved!

 The bad old days of “exploding offers.”
 (Quoted from JAMA.)